-Notice that, the above approach is different from the one adopted by Baker et al. [21], [22].
-In their protocols, they let the dominatee nodes decide whether they will serve as the connectors (gateways) or not.
-For example, if a dominatee node finds that it is dominated by two nonadjacent dominators, say u and v, it claims itself as a candidate of the connectors for u and v.
+Notice that, the above approach is different from that one adopted by Baker et al. [22], [23].
+In their protocols, they let the dominatee nodes to decide whether they will serve as the connectors (gateways) or not.
+For example, if a dominatee node finds that it is dominated by two nonadjacent dominators, say u and v, they it claims itself as a candidate of the connectors for u and v.
 The node with the highest ID among nodes in the intersection area covered by nodes u and v is chosen as the gateway node for the node pair u and v.
-In other words, they let the nodes in this intersection area elect the one with the highest ID, but no detailed protocol is given to do so.
+In other words, they let the nodes in this intersection area to elect the one with the highest ID, but no detailed protocol is given to do so.
 For the case of nonoverlapping clusters, a pair of adjacent dominatees (one from each cluster) need to claim them as the candidates for the gateways of these two clusters.
 They always select the pair of dominatees with the largest sum of identity numbers.
 In case of a tie, the pair involving the node with the highest ID number is chosen.
 However, unlike the case of overlapping clusters, here we may end up with two or perhaps more gateway pairs.
-The existence of one pair may not be known to both partners of the other pair [21].
-This cannot be avoided without increasing the communications [21].
-We modify the method by Baker et al. and show that it does approximate CDS using linear number of communications.
+The existence of one pair may not be known to both partners of the other pair [22].
+This cannot be avoided without increasing the communications [22].
+We modify the method by Baker et al. using the framework by Alzoubi et al. and show that it does approximate CDS using linear number of communications.
 We then discuss in detail the approach to optimize the communication cost and the memory cost.
 It uses the following primitive messages (some messages are used in forming clusters):

-- lamDominator(u): Node u tells its 1-hop neighbors that u is a dominator. - lamDominatee(u, v): Node u tells its 1-hop neighbors that u is a dominatee of node v. - TryConnector(u, w, v, i): Node w proposes to its 1-hop neighbors that it could be one of the connectors to connect two dominators u and v.
-Integer i specifies whether it is the first or the second node on the path to connect u and v.
-If uv are two hops apart, then set i = 0 - lamConnector(u, w, v, i): Node w tells its 1-hop neighbors that it is the connector to connect two nodes u and v.
+• lamDominator(u): node u tells its 1-hop neighbors that u is a dominator;

+• lamDominatee(u, v): node u tells its 1-hop neighbors that u is a dominatee of node v;

+• TryConnector(u, w, v, i): node w proposes to its 1-hop neighbors that it could be one of the connectors to connect two dominators u and v.
+Interger i specifies whether it is the first or the second node on the path to connect two dominators u and v.
+If uv are two hops apart, then set i = 0.

+• $\mathsf{IamConnector}(u, w, v, i)$: node w tells its 1-hop neighbors that it is the connector to connect two nodes u and v.

-Notice that the message lamDominator(u) is only broadcasted at most once by each node; the message lamDominatee(u, v) is only broadcasted at most five times by each node u for all possible dominators v from Lemma 1.
-From Lemma 2, we know that TryConnector(u, w, v, i) are also broadcasted at most a constant number of times by each node for all possible dominators u and v.
+Notice that the message lamDominator(u) is only broadcasted at most once by each node; the message lamDominatee(u, v) is only broadcasted at most five times by each node ufor all possible dominators v from Lemma 1.
+From Lemma 2, we know that TryConnector(u, w, v, i) are also broadcasted at most a constant times by each node for all possible dominators u and v.

-Lemma 3.
-Each node has to send out at most a constant number of messages in forming a connected dominating set.
+Lemma 3: Each node has to send out at most a constant number of messages in forming a connected dominating set.